 Whenever the combustion of fuels occurs, carbon monoxide is produced.
 This happens inside your home everyday with clothes dryers, water heaters, fireplaces, gas stoves and ovens, motor vehicles (garages) and water heaters.
 This colorless and odorless gas is extremely dangerous, particularly because our bodies cannot detect it.
 Symptoms of carbon monoxide exposure can be similar to the flu, so victims often times ignore the early signs of poisoning.

-Carbon monoxide poisoning is a scare fit for Halloween, but it is unfortunately a serious matter that should be considered year-round.
+Carbon monoxide poisoning is a scare fit for Halloween, but it is, unfortunately, a serious matter that should be considered year-round.
 The CDC estimates that approximately 400 people die from unintentional carbon monoxide exposure in the United States every year.
 Thankfully, most states require it by law to have a carbon monoxide alarm installed in homes.

 Knowledge of what appliances in your home are fuel-burning can help keep you conscious of the potential risks of carbon monoxide exposure.
 Be sure to properly vent rooms that have these appliances and maintain the appliances to premium operation ability.

-Halloween should be fun rather than scary with more treats and less tricks.
+Halloween should be fun rather than scary with more treats and fewer tricks.
 With that being said, these tips should help you to take control of the scary air pollutants that may be lurking about in your home.

 We know the air you breathe indoors can be more polluted than outdoor air, which is why it’s our mission to make the air you breathe cleaner.
 With our Airwashers, we’re leading the indoor air revolution.